 2. Dahi Bhalla

 Dahi vade or dahi bhalle are fondly enjoyed by many on Holi.
 So whip up your favourite street snack at home by making vada using urad ki daal served with fresh yogurt topped with some tangy and zesty chaat masala, sonth and coriander chutney.
 Slurp!
 Here's a recipe of dahi vade by Niru Gupta to treat your palates.
 Try this dahi bhalle recipe with vadas made using urad and moong dal recipe by Chef Marut Sikka.

-Holi 2018: Kachori makes an inevitable part of most Indian festivals
+Holi 2023: Kachori is an inevitable part of most Indian festivals.

 4. Kanji Vada

-Holi 2018: Kanji vada is fried round of lentil batter which is fermented in water
+Holi 2023: Kanji vada is a fried round of lentil batter which is fermented in water

 6. Moong Dal Pakoda

-These fired fritters made using dhuli moong along with green chilies, fenugreek, ginger and oil is your perfect Holi food partner and is definitely a piece of cake to make.
+These fired fritters made using dhuli moong along with green chillies, fenugreek, ginger and oil is your perfect Holi food partner and are definitely a piece of cake to make.
 Here's an amazing recipe by Chef Niru Gupta that you'd want to make.

-Holi 2018: These fired fritters made using dhuli moong along with green chilies
+Holi 2023: These fired fritters are made using dhuli moong along with green chillies

 7. Masala Chana